Rooftop vs ground mounted solar: pros and cons

 Finally, critters often like to nest in the space between solar panels and a roof.
 This can be a real problem if the critter is a squirrel, because squirrels really like to chew on wires.

-Having a ground mount also makes it a lot easier to inspect wiring for critter damage, and to periodically clean your solar panels.
+Having a ground mount also makes it a lot easier to inspect wiring for critter damage and to periodically clean your solar panels.
 It’s usually not worth the risk of getting on a tall ladder to clean a rooftop solar array, but if you have a ground mount that you can easily wipe down with a squeegee or brush the snow off of, that’s definitely another big advantage of a ground mount.

-Can be lower cost in the long run
+Pro: Ground mounts can be lower cost in the long run

 The upfront cost of a ground mount is usually higher because of the material costs of a ground mount are higher, the need for ground preparation and foundation work, and the need for a geotechnical inspection of the site.